 Virtual Rome is an ambitious digital model of the entire ancient city, developed by Reading Classicist Dr Matthew Nicholls.

-Dr Matthew Nicholls is Associate Professor of Classics in the University of Reading’s Department of Classics.
+Prof Matthew Nicholls was Professor of Classics in the University of Reading’s Department of Classics, currently a Visiting Professor in the Department.
 He is interested in the political and social history of the Romans and the way that the built environments of Rome itself, and Roman cities around the empire, expressed their values and priorities.

 He also has an interest in computer modelling as a way of exploring ancient structures and bringing them to life for students, fellow researchers, and the public.
 His huge, detailed digital model can be used to generate images and animations of the ancient city or buildings within it from any angle, at any time of day or year.

-- View Dr Nicholls’ staff profile and list of publications
+- View Prof Nicholls’ staff profile and list of publications

-- Read Dr Nicholls’ story on building Virtual Rome
+- Read Prof Nicholls’ story on building Virtual Rome

 Aims and objectives

 The model has already attracted considerable interest from journalists and broadcasters; the Gallery page shows some of its uses in documentaries and publications.
-Dr Nicholls welcomes enquiries.
+Prof Nicholls welcomes enquiries.

 Usage in teaching and outreach